 While the Bermuda varieties typically sport a deep green color during the summer months, it can turn a ghastly shade of brown or gray during winter months.
 It is also difficult to grow in shady places like those around some large, mature trees.
 For many homeowners, Bermuda grass is also considered some of the most difficult to mow.

 This type of grass can often present particular challenges, particularly when it comes to mowing.
 The best thing you can do for this fine to medium textured grass is to crop it close.
 Although it is relatively resilient to the elements, the proper mowing height is critical to allow this type of lawn to thrive.
 Proper mowing height is crucial because it has an effect on how much moisture it will retain and has a crucial role in weed control.
 Proper mowing height for Bermuda lawns is on the short side–between 3/4-1 1/2″ long.
 Because most homeowners do not have lawnmowers that can be set lower than 2″ without “scalping” your grass, this can be difficult to achieve without the assistance of a professional lawn care company.
-Utilizing a reel mower will allow you to achieve the lower-level golf-course like look without stressing or scalping your lawn.
+Utilizing a reel mower will allow you to achieve the lower-level golf-course-like look without stressing or scalping your lawn.
 Of course, never cut more than 1/3 of the height off the grass at a single time, as this will also stress your lawn.
 Begin mowing as soon as your grass begins greening up in the spring.
-Always leave the clippings on your lawn as a form of “grass cycling”.
+Leaving the clippings on your lawn as a form of natural fertilization or “grasscycling.”
 These clippings decompose quickly and do not contribute to thatch, but instead act as a form of fertilizing throughout the season.

-Watering properly is another key component to maintaining a lush lawn.
+Watering correctly is another key component to maintaining a lush lawn.
 Bermuda lawns are tolerant of a lot of different weather extremes and are extremely drought resistant.
 If your grass is thirsty, the blades will bow down a little.
 Watering once or twice a week is usually sufficient for a Bermuda lawn.
 Watering deeply but infrequently will help encourage your grass to develop deeper roots, which will help keep it healthier and even more drought resistant.

 Fertilizing is another important part of maintaining a thriving Bermuda lawn.
-The first application of fertilizer should not be applied until several weeks after the lawn has completely greened up.
-In order to determine the best fertilizer treatments, submit a soil sample to measure the amounts of nutrient and lime requirements.
+The first application of fertilizer should not be applied until several weeks after the lawn has greened up.
+To determine the best fertilizer treatments, submit a soil sample to measure the amounts of nutrient and lime requirements.
 However, in the absence of a soil sample, you may use a slow-release complete nitrogen-phosphorus-potassium turf fertilizer with a 4-1-2 ratio, and apply lime as suggested.
 Fertilizer should be applied every 4-8 weeks throughout the growing season.

 Bermuda Grass is typically not a shade-tolerant grass.
 Some of the most shade-tolerant varieties of Bermuda still require at least 3-4 hours of direct sunlight per day.
 Bermuda grasses will thin out and disappear altogether over time in shady areas.
-On the other hand, this variety of grass does exceptionally well in direct sunlight for a large potion of the day.
+On the other hand, this variety of grass does exceptionally well in direct sunlight for a large portion of the day.

 Soil Condition Requirements